matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    [matrix-doc#2309](https://github.com/matrix-org/matrix-doc/issues/2309)
    that calls for such linking).

-The syntax and mapping discussed below meet all these requirements.
+The syntax and mapping discussed below meet all these requirements except the last one that will be addressed separately.
-Further extensions MUST comply to them as well.
+Further extensions MUST NOT reduce the supported set of requirements.

 ### Syntax and high-level processing